Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 |Business	|35.36|
 |Economy Plus|	33.98|

-The SQL query calculates the average total flight delay (sum of departure delay and arrival delay) for each airline class, but only for flights where passengers were neutral or dissatisfied with their experience.
+This query calculates the average total flight delay (sum of departure delay and arrival delay) for each airline class, but only for flights where passengers were neutral or dissatisfied with their experience.

 The results show that Business class has the highest average flight delay (35.36 minutes), followed by Economy Plus (33.98 minutes) and Economy (32.52 minutes).
 The analysis helps in identifying the impact of delays on customer satisfaction across different airline classes.